Alex Wagner

 After serving as a fill-in host for both The Rachel Maddow Show and All In with Chris Hayes on MSNBC, she began hosting Alex Wagner Tonight on August 16, 2022.

 Early life and education

 Alex Wagner was born and raised in Washington, D.C.
-Her mother, Tin Swe Thant, is an immigrant from Yangon (Rangoon), Myanmar (Burma), who became a naturalized U.S. citizen before attending Swarthmore College.
-Her father, Carl Wagner, from Lansing, Iowa, was of Luxembourger and Irish descent and is a graduate of Loras College in Dubuque, Iowa, He was a prominent Democratic Party political consultant who co-chaired Bill Clinton's '92 presidential campaign.
+Her mother, Tin Swe Thant, is an immigrant from Yangon, Myanmar, who became a naturalized U.S. citizen before attending Swarthmore College.
+Her father, Carl Wagner, from Lansing, Iowa, was of Luxembourgish, German and Irish descent and was a graduate of Loras College in Dubuque, Iowa.
+He was a prominent Democratic Party political consultant who co-chaired Bill Clinton's 1992 presidential campaign.
 She attended Woodrow Wilson High School (renamed Jackson-Reed in 2022) and graduated from Brown University in 1999, having studied art history and literature.
 Wagner was raised Roman Catholic.